olbat/ws-raidcore-translator/README.md

 ```

 ### Translate the Raidcore module using a translation file
-_Note_: the translation file contains translations that for items that cant be downloaded by the script
+The translation file contains translations that for items that cant be downloaded by the script

+_Note_: two -incomplete- translation files are available in the repository: `french.json` and `german.json`

 ```
 $ cat /path/to/Raidcore/example-fr.json